On the Moy-Prasad filtration: Moy--Prasad filtration for different residual characteristics

 \subsection{Construction of $x_q$}

 In order to compare the Moy--Prasad filtration quotients of $G_q$ with those of $G$ at $x$, we need to specify a point $x_q$ in the Bruhat--Tits building $\sB(G_q,K_q)$ of $G_q$.
-To do so, choose a maximal split torus $S_q$ in $G_q$ with centralizer denoted by $T_q$, and fix a Chevalley-Steinberg system $\{\xFq_\alpha\}_{\alpha \in \Phi}$ for $G_q$ with respect to $T_q$.
-For later use, we choose the Chevalley-Steinberg system to have signs $\eps_{\alpha,\beta}$ as in Definition \ref{Def-signs}, i.e.
+To do so, choose a maximal split torus $S_q$ in $G_q$ with centralizer denoted by $T_q$ , and fix a Chevalley--Steinberg system $\{\xFq_\alpha\}_{\alpha \in \Phi}$ for $G_q$ with respect to $T_q$.
+For later use, we choose the Chevalley--Steinberg system to have signs $\eps_{\alpha,\beta}$ as in Definition \ref{Def-signs}, i.e. {$m_\al^{\Fq}$}

 where $N_{G_q}(T_q)$ denotes the normalizer of $T_q$ in $G_q$, and